 - They can have alopecia.

-This breed can actually suffer from alopecia, which does not affect too many breeds.
+This breed can suffer from alopecia, which does not affect too many breeds.
 Careful observation of their coat is going to be required.

 Physical Traits of the Rattle Griffon

 As this is a hybrid breed, then there can always be a real cross of physical traits from the two parent breeds, and the Rattle Griffon is no exception.

 However, there are some traits that do cross over for the majority of these puppies.

 They are small in size, but very sturdy.
 Their bodies are quite compact and their legs are particularly strong.
 They will often use them for digging.